jonootto/HTM/README.md

 this is master

-need to install the folloing dependencies: pip install validator-collection
+need to install the following dependencies: pip install validator-collection